 Description.
-Ponderosa pine is an evergreen coniferous species of tree that will grow to heights of 60 to 125 feet (18 – 39 m) with a straight, 32 to 48 inch (80 – 120 cm) diameter trunk, measured at breast height, and a broadly conic to rounded crown.
+Jeffrey pine is an evergreen coniferous species of tree that grows to mature heights of 80 to 120 feet (24 – 39 m) tall with a straight trunk up to 24 to 48 inches (60 – 120 cm) in diameter, measured at breast height; and conic to rounded crown.

 - Bark is colored yellow-brown to cinnamon, thick, deeply furrowed and cross-checked, forming large irregular scaly plates, with odor of lemon and vanilla during the growing season.